 The position in which your pup sleeps and their breed are also factors that go into their snoring.

 How To Help Dogs Stop Snoring

 It’s best to make sure you consult with your dog’s veterinarian first to find out the best course of action when it comes to any sleeping issues your pup might have.
 Even so, there are still some ways to help your dog with their snoring problems.

 If your dog’s snoring is caused by allergens, make sure to clean their bedding and blankets often.
 Time their walks for when pollen levels are lowest outside.
 Make sure to dust and vacuum the household.

 An air humidifier can also help ease your dog’s snoring.
 Your dog might be left with a dry mouth and throat, as some dogs sleep with their mouths open.
 A humidifier can help keep moisture and prevent their throat flaps from touching and sticking together.

-Using a circular dog bed or one that promotes them to sleep in a curled position can help them from snoring at night.
-A circular dog bed encourages curling up, which can open their air passages and alleviate pressure on the esophagus.
+Using a circular dog bed or one that encourages them to sleep in a curled position can help prevent them from snoring at night.
+Curling up can open their air passages and alleviate pressure on the esophagus.

 Does your dog snore when they’re asleep?
 Do you take steps to prevent snoring in your dog?
 Let us know in the comments below!